bradchesney79/effortless-hs256-jwt/README.md

 ToDo:

-- Update tests to include all the config possibilities

 - Finish the code that revokes tokens

 - Write tests for token revocation

-- Write the token creation code

 - Finish the validation code

+- Write tests for token validation

 - Use https://gist.github.com/soulmachine/b368ce7292ddd7f91c15accccc02b8df as the basis for instructions on how to use this library